-Gas and nuclear to be included in EU green taxonomy
+bneGREEN: Gas and nuclear to be included in EU green taxonomy

 The new regulations are set out in a Complementary Delegated Act, which amends the existing EU Taxonomy Climate Delegated Act, which came into force on January 1, 2022.

 “Our mission and obligation is climate neutrality.
 We need to act now if we are to meet our 2030 and 2050 targets.
-Today's Delegated Act is about accompanying the EU economy in the energy transition, a just transition, as a bridge towards a green energy system based on renewable energy sources,” said Valdis Dombrovskis, Executive Vice-President for an Economy that Works for People.
+Today's Delegated Act is about accompanying the EU economy in the energy transition, a just transition, as a bridge towards a green energy system based on renewable energy sources,” said Valdis Dombrovskis, executive vice-president for an Economy that Works for People.

 However, the mere mention of gas and nuclear prompted condemnation by green activists.